LDS-Data/lds-church-discipline/README.md

 * Shane LeGrande Whelan, author of "More Than One: Plural Marriage, A Sacred Heritage, A Promise For Tomorrow," excommunicated Aug.
 11 2002 for refusing to stop marketing his self-published book.
 His wife, Rhonda, who researched material for the book, was disfellowshipped two weeks later.
 She has since divorced him.

 * [Grant Palmer](https://archive.sltrib.com/article.php?id=2487004&itype=NGPSID)—12 Dec 2004—Disfellowshipped for apostasy on account of his book, _An Insider's View of Mormon Origins_.
+Resigned in 2010.

 * Kate Kelly – 2014 – Feminist and founder of the Ordain Women movement.
 This movement arguably played a role in women being allowed to give prayers in General Conference since 2013.
 Others in the movement have had their temple recommends taken away and/or been excommunicated.